-Environmental - The sampler is designed for outdoor use.
+Environmental - The sampler is designed for indoor use.
 Refer to Table 1-2 for environmental specifications.
-When possible, avoid subjecting the sampler to chemical attacks and direct sunlight.
+When possible, avoid subjecting the sampler to chemical attacks and do not exceed the maximum temperature of 100°

-Avoid submersion - Although the control panel will resist damage (rated NEMA 4x) the refrigerator system and bottle compartment cannot prevent liquid from entering.
-In the event of submersion, liquid entering the refrigeration system could permanently damage the sampler; liquid entering the bottle compartment could contaminate the collected samples.
-Liquid entering the electrical compartment for the refrigeration system could result in a short circuit and possible shock hazard.
+Avoid submersion - Although the control panel will resist damage (rated NEMA 4x) the refrigerator system cannot be submerged.
+Liquid entering the electrical area of the refrigeration system could result in a short circuit and possible shock hazard.

 Liquid sample collection point - It is best to keep the distance between the sampler and the collection point as short as possible.
 The sampler inlet should be located above the liquid surface to be sampled with no liquid traps.
-Gravity will aid suction line rinses and allow the line to drain, thereby reducing the possibility of sample cross-contamination..
+Gravity will aid suction line rinses and allow the line to drain, thereby reducing the possibility of sample cross-contamination.